 Cast: Willem Dafoe, Brooklynn Prince, Bria Vinaite, Valeria Cotto, Christopher Rivera, Caleb Landry Jones

-Sean Beaker’s indie take on a story of a 6-year old Moone and her two best friends go on their daily adventures in a largely downtrodden part of Florida, amidst the shadow of the Disney World.
+Sean Beaker’s indie take on a story of a 6-year old Moone and her two best childhood friends go on their daily adventures in a largely downtrodden part of Florida, amidst the shadow of the Disney World.
 Moonee’s Mom is a struggling Motel Manager and tries her best to protect the kids from the bleak reality of life.
 The Florida Project is a slice of life drama that is simple but a very humbling watch.
 After all, family is love.

 18. Collateral Beauty